ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     ROT_EE = ROT_EE.subs({'r': roll, 'p': pitch, 'y': yaw})

+Now lets symbolically define our homogeneous transform as following:

+///////////// equation_01

+where l, m and n are orthonormal vectors representing the end-effector orientation along X, Y, Z axes of the local coordinate frame.

+Since n is the vector along the z-axis of the gripper_link, we can say the following

+Px, Py, Pz = end-effector positions

+Wx, Wy, Wz = wrist positions

+d6 = from DH table

+_l_ = end-effector length

+nx, ny, and nz values from this Rrpy matrix to obtain the wrist center position.

+we can say the following:

+///////////// equation_02

 Calculate Wrest Center:

     WC = EE - (0.303) * ROT_EE[:,2]

-WC is now having position of wrist center (Wx, Wy, Wz).
+WC now has position of wrist center (Wx, Wy, Wz).

+Now we can start to define out theta values through trignometry and linear algebra:

-To find 𝜃1, we need to project Wz onto the ground plane Thus,
+To find 𝜃1, we need to project Wz onto the ground plane:

    #### Theta1=atan2(Wy,Wx)

 Calculate theta1:

     theta1 = atan2(WC[1],WC[0])

-find the 3rd side of the triangle:
+To find 𝜃2 and 𝜃3 , we will need to isolate the proper triangle associated with the angles and do some trigonometry:

+A = d4 = 1.5
+C = a2 = 1.25
+3rd side = B  needs to be calculated as follows:

+//// image 3

     side_A = 1.501
     side_C = 1.25
     side_B = sqrt(pow((sqrt(WC[0]*WC[0] + WC[1]*WC[1]) - 0.35), 2) + pow((WC[2] - 0.75), 2))

+All three sides of the triangle are known.
+To calculate all of the three inner angles of the triangle from the known three sides use Cosine Laws SSS:

+///////////////// image_4

-Cosine Laws SSS to find all inner angles of the triangle:
+find the interior angles of a,b,c:

     a = acos((side_B*side_B + side_C*side_C - side_A*side_A) / (2*side_B*side_C))
     b = acos((side_A*side_A + side_C*side_C - side_B*side_B) / (2*side_A*side_C))
     c = acos((side_A*side_A + side_B*side_B - side_C*side_C) / (2*side_A*side_B))

-Find theta2 and theta3:
+ now find theta2 and theta3:

     theta2 = pi/2 - a - atan2(WC[2]-0.75, sqrt(WC[0]*WC[0]+WC[1]*WC[1])-0.35)
     theta3 = pi/2 - (b+0.036) # 0.036 accounts for sag in link4 of -0.054m

+//////////////// diagram image showing how to find theta2 and theta3

 Extract rotation matrix R0_3 from transformation matrix T0_3 the substitute angles q1-3: